Digital-History-Bonn/Neural-Network-Based-Table-Structure-Recognition/README.md

-# Table Structure Recognition with Neural Networks
+# Neural Network Based Table Structure Recognition
 This is the code for my BA.

 # Used Datasets